chihsuan/udacity-front-end-proj/p4-classic-arcade-game/README.md

 * Star: player's score will be added by 10.
 * Heart: player's HP will be added by 5.
 * Key: player's left time will be added by 10.
+* Water: player's HP will reduced by 5.